tomdye/dojo-material/README.md

 ## Goals

 - To implement Dojo widgets adhering to the Material design spec
-- To utilise the material components librarty provided by google.
+- To utilise the material design components (MDC) librarty provided by google.
-- To use the [mdc foundations and adapters](https://github.com/material-components/material-components-web/blob/master/docs/integrating-into-frameworks.md#the-advanced-approach-using-foundations-and-adapters) to apply appropiate classes and responses to user input and interaction.
+- To use the [MDC foundations and adapters](https://github.com/material-components/material-components-web/blob/master/docs/integrating-into-frameworks.md#the-advanced-approach-using-foundations-and-adapters) to apply appropiate classes and responses to user input and interaction.
 - To deliver easy to use, a11y compliant material widgets written in typescript.

 ## Introduction

-This repo contains a POC implementation of `Button`, `Icon`, `FloatingLabel` and `TextField`
+This repo contains a POC implementation of `Button`, `Icon`, `FloatingLabel` and `TextField` written in dojo using tsx syntax.

 This POC uses the foundation / adapter approach similar to the official [material-components-web-react](https://github.com/material-components/material-components-web-react) implementation.
 Details of the foundations and adapters can be found [here](https://github.com/material-components/material-components-web/blob/master/docs/integrating-into-frameworks.md#the-advanced-approach-using-foundations-and-adapters).